Body water: Calculation

-The equations above (the Watson equations) have been found to give reasonable estimates in most cases, as a diverse set of subject data was used.
+The Watson equations above have been found to give reasonable estimates in most cases, as a diverse set of subject data was used.
 Other equations have been given for specific populations, such as Americans, Tunisians, and Cameroonians.
 Anthropometric TBW equations do not generalize well beyond healthy adult subjects outside their measured population, and it has been recommended to use a more accurate method such as BIA for most clinical settings.